erukuno/Todolist/README.md

 ## Overview

-This is a simple todo list app developed by [Your Name] as a personal project.
-The app allows users to add tasks to a list, mark them as completed, edit existing tasks, and delete tasks.
+This is a simple todo list app developed by me as a project in bid to an assesment test by skye8.
+The app allows users to add tasks to a list, edit existing tasks, and delete tasks.
 It provides a clean and intuitive user interface for managing tasks efficiently.

 ## Features